clear-route/.github/profile/README.md

 ## What We Do

-Our teams help organizations:
+Our teams help organisations:

-- 🚀 Build and optimize cloud-native infrastructure
+- 🚀 Build and optimise cloud-native infrastructure
 - 📈 Implement robust quality engineering practices
 - 🔄 Streamline development workflows and CI/CD pipelines
 - 🛡️ Enhance security and compliance measures